GbolahanAlaba/library/README.md

 Start the development server to verify everything is set up correctly:

 `python manage.py runserver`
-You should now be able to access the application at http://127.0.0.1:8000/library.
+You should now be able to access the application at http://127.0.0.1:8000/.

 ## **API Endpoints**

-- `POST /weather`: Add new weather data.
+- `POST /add-book/`: Add new book data.
+- `GET /books/`: Get all books data.
-- `GET /weather/{city}`: Retrieve weather data for a specific city.
+- `GET /get-book/{book_id}/`: Retrieve book data for a specific book.
+- `POST /filter-books/`: Filter books bu=y author or category.
+- `POST /enroll-user/`: Enroll user to library.

 ## **API Implementation**

-#### POST /add-book
+#### POST /add-book/

 - **Request Body**: